cocos/cocos-docs/en/editor/publish/publish-oppo-mini-game.md

 - **Start Scene Asset Bundle**

 This option is optional.<br>
-If set, the start scene and its related dependent resources are built into the built-in Asset Bundle â€” [start-scene](../asset-manager/bundle.md#the-built-in-asset-bundle) to speed up the resource loading of the start scene.
+If set, the start scene and its related dependent resources are built into the built-in Asset Bundle ¡ª [start-scene](../asset-manager/bundle.md#the-built-in-asset-bundle) to speed up the resource loading of the start scene.
 Please refer to the [Start Scene Loading](#speed-up-the-loading-of-the-start-scene) for details.

 - **Game Package Name**: is filled in according to the user's needs.
 It's required.